mlison/protractor-jasmine2-screenshot-reporter/README.md

 ### Display summary in report (optional)

-This option is __enabled by default__ - it will display the total number of specs and the number of failed specs in a short summary.
+This option is __enabled by default__ - it will display the total number of specs and the number of failed specs in a short summary at the beginnning of the report.

 <pre><code>jasmine.getEnv().addReporter(new HtmlScreenshotReporter({
    showSummary: true